7 Tips For New Designers

 Are you a new designer entering the workforce or starting your own freelance business?

-Are you a new designer, but you've already landed your first design job (congrats!)?
+Maybe you’re a new designer and you've already landed your first design job (Congrats!!).

-If so, here are 7 tips I've learned through my own experiences over the years while in college, working in the professional world as a student, freelancer and after landing my design own job in a company art department.
+If so, here are 7 tips I've learned through my own experiences over the years while in college, working in the professional world as a student, freelancer and landing my own design job as an in-house designer.

 Insecurity is also undesirable in an employee, because this can prevent the employee from making necessary decisions on their own, especially in a stressful situation or fast paced work environment.